metavida/terraform-provider-pagerduty/website/docs/r/event_orchestration_router.html.markdown

 ## Example of configuring Router rules for an Orchestration

-In this example the user has defined the Router with two rules, each routing to a different service.
+In this example the user has defined the Router with three rules.
+The first rule configures a dynamic route: any event containing a value in its `pd_service_id` custom detail will be routed to the Service with the ID specified by that value.
+The other rules route events matching a condition to specific services.

 ```hcl
 data "pagerduty_service" "database" {